sam-suzzaman/Hunter-Backend/README.md

 -   <u>Description:</u> After the user has successfully logged in A cookie was set, but the cookie was not removed after logging out, which was a major problem.

--   <u>Solution:</u> The biggest problem here was that the solution to this problem was not directly online. stack-overflow also had this problem but there was no answer.
-After that by tried again and again and by reading articles from different places and found a hint in one place.
+-   <u>Solution:</u> By tried again and again and by reading articles from different places, found a hint in one place.
 Based on that article I understood that for the get route, I left in log out (at the backend), the cache is being created and a new cookie is not coming.
 Later I converted get route to post route as per that article and thus I solved this problem.
 Now new cookie is set in both login and log out and application is working properly.

+`2.
+Generating Monthly Information:`

+-   <u>Description:</u> One of the biggest challenges for this project was generating monthly application info.

+-   <u>Solution:</u> To solve this problem, with the help of Chat GPT, I have created the api of monthly information using mongodb's aggregation concept.